Pulmonaria officinalis is an excellent early-flowering nectar source for bees, and a perennial plant from the Boraginaceae family.

-It’s loved by a variety of bumblebees, but also hairy-footed flower bees.
+It’s loved by a variety of bumble bees in particular, but also hairy-footed flower bees.

 During early spring, foraging can be challenging for bees, largely due to the variability of the weather, and because in general, gardeners tend to have fewer flowers in bloom.
 Bulbs, such as crocus, are welcome for some species, but variety is also very important.

-Pulmonaria is definitely in my top 10 of favourite bee-plants, simply bcause it helps provide food for a variety of bees.
+Pulmonaria is definitely in my top 10 of favourite bee-plants, simply because it helps provide food for a variety of bees.

-Other early-flowering plants and shrubs I favour include rhibes, dandelions, pussy willow, rosemary, heathers and mahonia.
+Other early-flowering plants and shrubs I favour for bees include rhibes, dandelions, pussy willow, rosemary, heathers and mahonia.